 • Assess training impact in 4 evaluation levels

-• Administer training records using system
+• Administer training records using a system

 • Training Administrators and Training Coordinators.